Kentucky: Cell phone laws, legislation

 2010 legislation:

 HB 415: Outlaws text messaging for all drivers and bans the use of personal communications devices by motorists under the age of 18 with learner’s permits.
 Fines are $25 (first offense) and then $50, plus court costs.
 Approved by the House and Senate on April 1, and then signed into law by the governor on April 15.
 (Incorporates SB 23, below.)
-Latest action: The law took effect July 15, with a warning period that lasts until the start of 2011.
+The law took effect July 15, with a warning period that lasts until the start of 2011.
+Latest action: Full enforcement began Jan.
+1, 2011.

 SB 23: Would prohibit texting while driving on Kentucky’s roads and highways.
 Would ban the use of personal communications devices by motorists under the age of 18 with learner’s permits.
 Bill was ported over to HB 415, above, and approved by the House and Senate.
 (Harper Angel)